Nicladeras97/book-borrowing-system/README.md

 # Book Borrowing System

 ## Overview
-The **Library Book Borrowing System** is a desktop-based application using **Visual Basic** and **MS Access**.
+The **Book Borrowing System** is a desktop-based application using **Visual Basic** and **MS Access**.
 This system is designed to assist librarians in managing book borrowing, returning, and tracking available books efficiently.

 ## Features
 - **Borrowing System**: Record book borrow transactions and due dates.